railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Traceability
 -------------

 Now suppose that the customer phones you to tell you about a production fault in a delivered product.
 You can then consult the traceability through the whole manufacturing chain using the serial number indicate on the product MB1.
-To consult the detailed history, use the menu *Stock Management > Traceability > Production Lots*.
+To consult the detailed history, use the menu :menuselection:`Stock Management --> Traceability --> Production Lots`.

 So find the product corresponding to the product or lot number.
 Once it's been found you can use the following actions:
 * Upstream traceability: go back through the entire production chain to various suppliers of the final customer.